At Valeo, chiropractic entails using our heads, our hands, and our hearts to help people reach their goals. Plain and simple.

 *Disclaimer.
 If you have been told by your chiropractor that they can “cure” ailments such as asthma, epilepsy, or even cancer, we would suggest that you get a second opinion.
 This is especially true if they claim to be the only one in your geographical vicinity with such “abilities”.

 Getting adjusted is a very healthy habit.
-Not only will it help you move better and feel better, the research shows that people who use chiropractors as their primary form of medical care lead much healthier lives overall.
+Research has shown that those who use chiropractic treatments as a primary form of care can lead healthier lives through improved movement and function.

 With that being said, no chiropractor should ever adjust you without your full consent.
 At Valeo, your questions will be answered and your concerned will be addressed before any our our chiropractors adjusts you.
 If you desire to get treated without an adjustment (which many people do), there are numerous other ways which we can help you achieve your health and wellness goals.